Dipali127/internship-management-api/README.md

-# internship-restfull-api
+# internship-portal-api
-Basic RESTful API serves as the backend for the Internship Website, facilitating interactions between students and companies.
+A basic RESTful API that serves as the backend for an Internship Website, facilitating interactions between students and companies.

  * **Student Functionality:**